-The average cost for an installed residential solar system in Arizona is currently $11,837 after claiming the 26% federal solar tax credit.
-This is $2.67 per watt.
+The average cost for an installed residential solar system in Arizona is currently $11,071 after claiming the 30% federal solar tax credit.
+This is $2.64 per watt.
+However, there is some variance in solar prices in different parts of the state.
+The graph below shows the average cost of installed solar systems in your part of the state.

 Another way to look at this question is the levelized amount you will pay for each kWh of power you will use over the next 25 years with and without solar panels.
 As you can see below the savings are significant.